 • Wind and waterproof over pants with side zippers (Gore Tex or similar)

 • Medium weight fleece sweater

 • Undershirt - preferably long sleeves

 • Warm socks for mountaineering or hiking boots (wool/synthetic outers)

 • Gaiters (unless pants lock tightly to your boots)

 • Sun hat or baseball cap

 • Spare underwear, socks, light hut slippers

-• Sleeping bag – temperatures in the huts vary, depending on number of fellow guests.
-Outside temps are rarely are below freezing in summer.
+• Sleeping bag * – Three season sleeping bag sufficient.
+Outside temps are rarely below freezing in summer.

 • Light stuff sacs or zip lock bags to keep your backpack organized (optional)